raml-org/raml-spec/versions/raml-10/raml-10.md

         type: string
 ```

-Any sub-types can override properties defined in its parent types with the following two restrictions: 1) if a property is required in the parent type, it cannot be made optional in the sub-type, and 2) the type of an already defined property can only be changed to a narrower type (a type that specializes the parent type).
+A sub-type can override properties of its parent type with the following restrictions: 1) a required property in the parent type cannot become optional in the sub-type, and 2) the type declaration of a defined property in the parent type cannot widen in the sub-type.
+Changes that narrow the type (specialize the parent type) are allowed.

 #### Using Discriminator